jvineis/DEEP-CORE/README.md

 # DEEP-CORE
 Analysis of Metagenomic Data from four salt marsh sediment samples.

+## Get the assemblies for each of the samples using the curl commands found in this file deep-core-get-assemblies.shx..
+GLOBUS download would be a better alternative to all those curl scripts.
+## Get the short reads for each of the samples from JGI.
+I would recommend usin GLOBUS
 ## Binning
+### 1. fix the assemblies so that we are dealing with contig names that makes downstream programs happy and filter contigs that are below 2500 nt.

+     #!/bin/bash
+     #SBATCH --nodes=1
+     #SBATCH --time=01:00:00
+     #SBATCH --partition=express
+     #SBATCH --array=1-55
+     ASSEMBLY=$(sed -n "$SLURM_ARRAY_TASK_ID"p samples.txt)

+     anvi-script-reformat-fasta ${ASSEMBLY}-final.contigs.fasta --simplify-names -o ${ASSEMBLY}_filter_contigs.fa -l 2500

-### 1. Map the reads using bowtie2 to reference assemblies.
+### 2. Map the short reads using bowtie2 to reference assemblies ending in "filter_contigs.fa" created in step 1.
 This step was conducted so that only reads from nearby depths were mapped back to the assembly.
 We organized the samples into eight different groups based on depth range.
 Below is a table of the group different groups

      110_120_130
      140_150_170